 Meet Charlotte Cropper: Lick International Colour Consultant

 Drumroll please… meet Charlotte Cropper!
-The newest International Color Consultant to join our team of colour experts - we thought we’d introduce her properly to our community of decorators.
-Artist, designer, and color consultant specialising in the psychology of color, of herself, Charlotte says “I’m an ideas person”.
+The newest International Colour Consultant to join our team of colour experts - we thought we’d introduce her properly to our community of decorators.
+Artist, designer, and colour consultant specialising in the psychology of colour, of herself, Charlotte says “I’m an ideas person”.
 We say, she’s a doer too.

-So we thought we’d sit down and do a little Q&A with our latest member of the team and find out how she got into the business of color, where she gets her inspiration, and of course, what’s her favorite Lick paint?
+So we thought we’d sit down and do a little Q&A with our latest member of the team and find out how she got into the business of colour, where she gets her inspiration, and of course, what’s her favourite Lick paint?

 How did you get into interior design?

 I’ve always been interested in art and interiors, so whilst living in Australia I worked at Sydney Design School before returning to the UK to do an Art and Design Foundation Course, after which I studied Illustration at Camberwell College of Arts.
-It was here that I became really interested in color and how it affects our emotions and wellbeing.
-After completing a remote ‘Color for Interiors’ course at the Sydney Design School I decided to dig a bit deeper and enrol in Karen Haller’s course on Color Psychology.
+It was here that I became really interested in colour and how it affects our emotions and wellbeing.
+After completing a remote ‘Colour for Interiors’ course at the Sydney Design School I decided to dig a bit deeper and enrol in Karen Haller’s course on Colour Psychology.

 What are your biggest influences and source of inspiration?